-Assessment result Result Definition Achieved А The student has successfully passed the assessment Not achieved Ν The student has attempted the assessment and not passed.
+Assessment Result Result Definition Achieved А The student has successfully passed the assessment.
+Not achieved N The student has attempted the assessment and not passed.

-Assessments Using Graded Competency
+Assessments using Graded Competency

 In courses with graded competency-based assessment, results against an assessment (or achievement standard) will be recorded as follows: